Vonn leads, Shiffrin in mix after downhill leg of combined

 Shiffrin is vying for her third career Olympic gold medal, which would be the most in American Alpine skiing history.
 She also won the giant slalom in Pyeongchang a week ago.

-”I’m a little bit annoyed with myself because I made a few stupid mistakes,” Mowinckel said. ”But I have to be pleased that I’m still in a fairly strong position going into the slalom.”

-Also in position is Michelle Gisin of Switzerland, who came up as a slalom racer and captured a silver medal in the combined at the world championships last February.
-Gisin is 0.77 seconds out of the lead.

-Vonn, who will start last in the slalom, also led after the downhill leg at the 2010 Vancouver Games.
-She didn’t finish the slalom that time.
+Vonn has been in this position in the combined before: Leading after the downhill leg at the 2010 Vancouver Games.
+She didn’t finish the slalom.

 Asked exactly how much slalom training she’s done lately, Vonn smiled, curling her index finger and thumb to make a ”0.”